 We understand that filing a claim against a pharmacist or a pharmacy can be a confusing and daunting task.
 Pharmacy malpractice claims are very specialized in nature and complex without proper legal aid.
 At Haug Law Group, we represent people who have been victimized by pharmacists and pharmacies.

 In the United States alone, nearly 2.5 billion prescriptions were dispensed by 1998.
 That number has only climbed over the last two decades.
 An example of pharmacy malpractice is evident via a staggering statistic in Massachusetts: 2.4 million prescriptions are filled improperly each year.

 Pharmacy malpractice can be prevented when doctors, nurses, pharmacists and pharmacy technicians perform their jobs with attention and accuracy.
 When medical professionals fail to do this, they must be held accountable.

 Per year, the death toll ranges anywhere from 44,000 to 98,000 as a result of pharmacy malpractice.
 A pharmacy is a busy and bustling place that has many characteristics making it prone to error.
 The busy nature of a pharmacy can directly result in prescription errors, such as:

 - Poor penmanship by physicians

 Imagine being asked to do your job under these circumstances.
 It would certainly be difficult.
 Unfortunately, these professionals have no choice and simply must be able to perform under stressful conditions.
 Patients deserve nothing less.

-According to a study conducted by the Pharmacists Mutual Insurance Company, errors were attributed to:
+According to a study conducted in 2013 titled “Pharmacist Liability: A Ten-Year Analysis,” errors were attributed to:

 - The wrong drug being dispensed